reinderien/blockhood/makingof.md

 [linprog function](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html)
 to explore some optimal consumption patterns.

-One major drawback of this approach is that it doesn't support ILP (Integer Linear Programming), which means that we get solutions back that have fractional block counts.

 There are many different ways to optimize this problem:

 - Minimize block count while still meeting challenge criteria